doctrine/dbal/UPGRADE.md

 # Upgrade to 3.2

+## Deprecated reference from `ForeignKeyConstraint` to its local (referencing) `Table`.

+Reference from `ForeignKeyConstraint` to its local (referencing) `Table` is deprecated as well as the following methods:

+- `setLocalTable()`,
+- `getLocalTable()`,
+- `getLocalTableName()`.

+When a foreign key is used as part of the `Table` definition, the table should be used directly.
+When a foreign key is used as part of another collection (e.g. `SchemaDiff`), the collection should store the reference to the key's referencing table separately.

 ## Deprecated redundant `AbstractPlatform` methods.

 The following methods implement simple SQL fragments that don't vary across supported platforms.
 The SQL fragments